 Young Londoners from a range of backgrounds have the opportunity to take part in five different activity strands, with the programme path tailored – by young people themselves – to best suit their needs, interests and age group.

-There are plenty of opportunities for you, or your group to get involved in this exciting programme:
+There are plenty of opportunities for you, or your group to get involved in:

 Young People's Forum